elegant-scipy/elegant-scipy/markdown/ch7.markdown

 **Exercise:** Try incorporating the `scipy.optimize.basinhopping` function into the `align` function, which has explicit strategies to avoid local minima.

-*Hint:* limit basinhopping to the top levels of the pyramid, as it is a slower optimization approach, and could take rather long to run at full image resolution.
+*Hint:* limit using basinhopping to just the top levels of the pyramid, as it is a slower optimization approach, and could take rather long to run at full image resolution.